esmaeelE/abc_sco_unix/README.md

 bash run.sh
 ```

-After works finished we have a good book for reading.
+After works finished we have a good book to read.

 ## Search in book